-As we’ve said in previous posts, we’ve spent a lot of time collecting user stories relating to the audiences using our website (view the results).
+As we’ve said in previous posts, we’ve spent a lot of time collecting user stories relating to the audiences using our website.
 That gave us a lot of information, but it doesn’t really tell us what the really important tasks are for users (top tasks) and what are the not so important tasks (tiny tasks).
 This is where the next phase of our research comes in.

 We’ve identified three distinct primary audiences that our website has to work for.